yunau/dotnetWebAPI/README.md

-# dotnetWebAPI
+# DotnetWebAPI

-# Creating a Web API with C# using Entity Framework and SQL Server
+# Creating a Web API with C# using dotnet/efcore and SQL Server

 This guide will walk you through the steps to create a Web API using C#, Entity Framework Core, and SQL Server.